"

 Federal Education Laws[1]

-Teachers are guided by federal and state laws to ensure they meet the goals set forth by public education to effectively serve the students enrolled.
-Federal and state laws related to education are important for all teachers to know, regardless of where they are teaching in the United States and what they are teaching.
+Federal and state laws guide teachers to ensure they meet the goals set forth by public education to effectively serve enrolled students.
+Federal and state laws related to education are important for all teachers to know, regardless of where they teach in the United States and what they teach.
 Laws in education tend to focus on privacy and student success, opportunity, and achievement.
 This section will explain federal laws related to education, including the Family Rights and Privacy Act (FERPA), the Every Student Succeeds Act (ESSA), and the Protection of Pupil Rights Amendment (PPRA).

 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) is a federal act that protects student educational records by preventing teachers from sharing information related to their students with others.
-While it is important for all educators to adhere to FERPA, it is especially important in special education, as students in special education tend to have additional educational records, like Individualized Education Programs (IEP) or progress reports.
+The federal Family Educational Rights and Privacy Act (FERPA) protects student educational records by preventing teachers from sharing information related to their students with others.
+While important for all educators to adhere to FERPA, it is especially important in special education, as students in special education tend to have additional educational records, like Individualized Education Programs (IEP) or progress reports.

-The purpose of FERPA is to improve parents’ access to their child’s information within the school; therefore, as part of this law, schools need to have an established procedure in place so that parents can access their child’s records and provide corrections or request completeness when needed.
-Parents have the right to access their child’s school record until the child reaches the age of 18 or is enrolled in a postsecondary institution.
+The FERPA seeks to improve parents’ access to their child’s information within the school.
+As part of this law, schools must establish a procedure that offers parents access to their child’s records and allows them to provide corrections or request completeness when needed.
+Parents have the right to access their child’s school record until the child reaches the age of 18 or enrolls in a postsecondary institution.
 Some records, however, are not included, such as personal teacher notes, letters of reference, grade books, or correspondence with a principal.
-Additionally, there may also be files or information kept separate from a student’s file to protect the privacy rights of other students in the school.
+There also may be files or information kept separate from a student’s file to protect the privacy rights of other students in the school.

 Every Student Succeeds Act (ESSA)